What is a Certificate of Acceptance (COA)?

 The Officer will:

 - Carry out an on-site inspection to assess the building work for compliance with the Building Code.
-See also Inspection Checklists page on www.buildwaikato.co.nz.
+See also Inspection Checklists page.

 - Even if the building work was carried out some years ago, the work will be assessed against the current Building Code at the time of the COA application.
 The COA can only cover work that is visible – where the work can be inspected and can be seen to be compliant with the Building Code, e.g. it cannot cover work hidden behind internal or external claddings.

-The decision to grant and issue the COA or to refuse the application
+The decision to grant and issue, or to refuse to issue the COA

-A Council (BCA) may issue a Certificate of Acceptance only if it is satisfied, to the best of its knowledge and belief and on reasonable grounds, that, in so far as it could ascertain, the building work complies with the building code (Building Act 2004 – s96 c2).
-If a Council refuses to grant an application for a COA, the Council must give the applicant written a notice of (a) the refusal; and (b) the reasons for the refusal.
-A COA may be qualified to the effect that only parts of the building work were able to be inspected (Building Act 2004 – s99 c2).
+A Council (BCA) may issue a Certificate of Acceptance only if it is satisfied, to the best of its knowledge and belief and on reasonable grounds, that, in so far as it could ascertain, the building work complies with the building code (Building Act 2004 – section 96).
+If a Council refuses to grant an application for a COA, the Council must give the applicant written a notice of

-- It is illegal to carry out building work without a Building Consent or where the work does not comply with the Building Consent that has been issued.
+- It is illegal to carry out building work without a Building Consent or where the work does not comply with the Building Consent that has been issued (Building Act 2004, section 40).

-- The owner of any building work carried out under urgency commits an offense if they do not apply for a Certificate of Acceptance.
+- The owner of any building work carried out under urgency commits an offense if they do not apply for a Certificate of Acceptance as soon as practicable after completion of the urgent building work.
+A person who commits an offence under this section is liable on conviction to a fine not exceeding $5,000.
+(Building Act 2004, section 42).